hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 ...
 ```

-You can now launch polybar by running the `polybar` command in your terminal.
+You can now manually start Polybar by running the `polybar` command in your terminal.
+However, to integrate it with your i3 window manager, you’ll want to add it to your i3 startup routine.

-But, we will start the bar in your i3wm's bootstrap routine.
+#### Startup Script

-First, lets create the startup script at: `~/.config/i3/launch-polybar.sh`
+Create a new script at `~/.config/i3/launch-polybar.sh` with the following content:

 ```bash
 #!/usr/bin/env bash